 From grand castles filled with elaborate furnishings to intimate pubs with live music, Ireland is a country of contrasts.
-Try to see both Dublin (which is not hard to do, as most U.S.-originating flights land here) and the countryside destinations of County Kerry and County Clare (the latter of which is home to the Cliffs of Moher) for a broad understanding of Ireland’s culture.
+Try to carve out time to explore Dublin (which is not hard to do, as most U.S.-originating flights land here) and the countryside destinations of County Kerry and County Clare (the latter of which is home to the Cliffs of Moher) for a broad understanding of Ireland’s culture.
 Even if you have just a long weekend to devote or can spring for a 10-day voyage, make the most of it by listening to folk music or browsing local markets for crafts and cuisine.

 The Cliffs of Moher

-Located in the County Clare region (in southwest Burren), these breathtaking cliffs soar above the Atlantic Ocean for about nine miles, and attract 1.5 million visitors each year.
+Located in the County Clare region (in southwest Burren), these breathtaking cliffs soar above the Atlantic Ocean for about nine miles and attract 1.5 million visitors annually.

-It’s true: a pint of Guinness beer in Dublin really does taste different (read: better) than the Guinness served in the U.S. Try for yourself on a brewery tour at Guinness Storehouse (tickets sold through its website).
-On-site, there are two bars and four eateries so you can sample authentic Irish cuisine, which pairs perfectly with your drink.
+It’s true: a pint of Guinness beer in Dublin really does taste different (read: better) than the Guinness served in the U.S. Try for yourself on a brewery tour at Guinness Storehouse.
+On-site, there are two bars and four eateries, so you can sample authentic Irish cuisine, which pairs perfectly with your drink.

 The Ring of Kerry

 This area of Ireland is marked by a circular driving route that takes you through coastal areas as well as seaside villages.
 On average, the trip takes about three-and-a-half hours.
 We recommend packing comfortable walking shoes so you can pop out of the car to take in the incredible scenery (and, of course, to take pictures).
 If you love history, consider stopping at Skellig Michael, which was the site of an Irish monastery back in the sixth century.